Cap-go/website/content/blog/in-app-purchases-capacitor.md

 >
 > You can get your public SDK key from the **API keys** tab under **Project settings** in the dashboard.

 You should only configure the shared instance of _Purchases_ once, usually on app launch.
-After that, the same instance is shared throughout your app by accessing the `.shared` instance in the SDK.
+Subsequently, the same instance is shared throughout your app by accessing the `.shared` instance in the SDK.

 See RevenueCat guide on [Configuring SDK](https://docs.revenuecat.com/docs/configuring-sdk) for more information and best practices.